Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2022-01-03-linear-models-in-machine-learning.md

 __Some Assumptions of Linear Regression__

-1. Linear regression should be linear in parameters
+1. Linear regression should be linear in parameters.

 The response variable,  𝑦  is the function of input variables,  𝑥 's and parameters,  𝛽 's.
 But the linearity condition is up to parameters.
 The output variable should be linear in terms of parameters, not necessarily in terms of input variables.